FabioORamos/pingnoran/SysOps/CloudFormation/StudyNotes.md

     * !FindInMap [Map Name, TopLevelKey, SecondLevelKey]

 ## Outputs
--	Declares optional outputs values that we can import into other stacks o	Needs to export them first
+* Declares optional outputs values that we can import into other stacks
+    * Needs to export them first
--	Best way to perform collaboration cross stack
+* Best way to perform collaboration cross stack
--	Can’t delete a CloudFormation Stack if its outputs are being referenced by another CloudFormation
+* Can’t delete a CloudFormation Stack if its outputs are being referenced by another CloudFormation

 ## Stack
--	Cross Stack Reference
+* Cross Stack Reference
-o	Create a second template that leverages the security group o	Use Fn::ImportValue function
+    * Create a second template that leverages the security group
+    * Use Fn::ImportValue function

 ## Conditions
--	Used to control the creation of resources or outputs based on a condition
+* Used to control the creation of resources or outputs based on a condition
--	Common conditions:
+* Common conditions:
-o	Environment (dev/test/prod)
+    * Environment (dev/test/prod)
-o	AWS Region
+    * AWS Region
-o	Any parameter value
+    * Any parameter value
--	Each condition can reference another condition, parameter value or mapping
+* Each condition can reference another condition, parameter value or mapping
--	Intrinsic function (logical) can be any of the following: o	Fn::And	Fn::Equals 	Fn::If		Fn::Not	Fn::Or
+* Intrinsic function (logical) can be any of the following:
+    * Fn::And
+    * Fn::Equals
+    * Fn::If
+    * Fn::Not
+    * Fn::Or

+## NestedStack
+* Stacks that are part of other stacks
+* Allow you to isolate repeated patterns/common components in separate stacks and call them from other stacks
+* Considered best practices
+* To update a nested stack, always update the parent (root stack)

+## CrossStack
+* Helpful when stacks have different life cycles
+* When you need to pass export values to many stacks

 ## ChangeSets
--	You get a prompt informing you of the changes that will occur on your updated stack
+* You get a prompt informing you of the changes that will occur on your updated stack
--	It won’t say if the update will be successful
+* It won’t say if the update will be successful

-## NestedStack
--	Stacks that are part of other stacks
--	Allow you to isolate repeated patterns/common components in separate stacks and call them from other stacks
--	Considered best practices
--	To update a nested stack, always update the parent (root stack)

-CrossStack
--	Helpful when stacks have different life cycles
--	When you need to pass export values to many stacks

-StackSets
+## StackSets
--	Create, update or delete stacks across multiple accounts and regions with a single operation
+* Create, update or delete stacks across multiple accounts and regions with a single operation
--	Administrator account to create StackSets
+* Administrator account to create StackSets
--	Trusted accounts to create, update, delete stack instances from StackSets
+* Trusted accounts to create, update, delete stack instances from StackSets
--	When you update a stack set, all associated stack instances are updated throughout all accounts and regions
+* When you update a stack set, all associated stack instances are updated throughout all accounts and regions

 ## Functions